filamentphp/filament/packages/tables/docs/04-filters.md

     ->attribute('status_id')
 ```

-You may customise the query used for each state of the ternary filter, using the `queries()` method:
+You may customize the query used for each state of the ternary filter, using the `queries()` method:

 ```php
 use Illuminate\Database\Eloquent\Builder;